PAST EVENTS OF THE

 Rolake Akinkugbe-Filani, Non-Executive Director & Member, Investment Committee, ALL ON

 The year 2024 has been significant for Africa's energy sector, marked by events such as the launch of the African Energy Bank by Afreximbank and APPO, Angola's departure from OPEC, the commissioning of Nigeria's Dangote refinery, among other initiatives and agreements that have emerged.
 However, despite these advancements, a significant portion of Africa's population continues to face poor access to reliable and affordable energy, and these challenges need to be addressed.
+The third edition of the African Business Energy Series put into context some of the key events that have shaped Africa's energy sector over the past year and discussed the sector challenges and opportunities for the year to come.

 The webinar started with a presentation by Ben Payton, energy & infrastructure correspondent for African Business, on the main investment flows into the African energy sector in 2024, followed by a keynote fireside chat with H.E.
 Macky Sall, 4th President of Senegal and Chair of the Macky Sall Foundation P2D, led by Omar Ben Yedder, Managing Director of African Business.